robertjwhitney/programr/README.md

 ### Aside:

-This is just a simple port of http://aiml-programr.rubyforge.org/ authored in 2007, to something a tiny bit more usable.
+This is just a simple port of http://aiml-programr.rubyforge.org/ (authored in 2007), to something a tiny bit more usable.
 No new code really, I just sorta took the necessary parts to turn it into a gem for curiosities sake.

 AIML itself seems pretty simple, and weak as far as pattern matching goes, but the ALICE bot has won the Loebner prize, so there's that.